 Many organizations allow employees to solicit 360 degree feedback from others as part of the performance appraisal process.
 If you can, take advantage of this valuable process.
 It can help you get a broader picture of your strengths and weaknesses.
 If this process isn’t done formally within your organization, consider speaking directly with colleagues and managers you have collaborated with about their take on your performance.
 Seriously consider the feedback they give you, and use it to focus your development activities.

 More feedback options at Top 5 Reasons You Didn’t Get the Job.

 Reading your organization’s job postings is a great way to familiarize yourself with the education, skill, and experience requirements for new positions or career paths that interest you.
 Use these job postings to find out what you need to do/learn in order to qualify for a promotion or to take your career in a new direction.
 Also, keep in mind that many organizations prefer to fill job openings from within the organization so apply for any new positions that interest you.

 Reading job descriptions is another great way to learn about the requirements for that next job you’d like.
 You can learn about jobs that use your core skills in a different way or you may discover an entirely new position that really interests you.
 Just like job postings, job descriptions will give you a great summary of the requirements for the position so you know what you need to do to prepare for a new role.
 Job descriptions are also a great way to figure out if you’d even like the job you think you want.

 5. Explore online employee profiles:

-If your organization has online employee profiles, browse the profiles of those employees already in a job you’d like to move into and see what their background, education, skills and experience are.
-It’s another great way to learn more about job requirements and focus your development activities.
+If your organization has online employee profiles, browse the profiles of those employees already in a job you’d like to move into and see what their background, education, skills, and experience are.
+It’s another great way to learn more about job requirements and focus on your development activities.
 You can also use them to build your network or identify potential mentors.
 If online profiles aren’t available, use the old school approach – ask your fellow employees directly about their career history and educational background.